mhite/benthos/website/docs/components/inputs/gcp_cloud_storage.md

 This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.
 :::

-Downloads objects within a Google Cloud Storage bucket, optionally filtered by a prefix.
+Downloads objects within a Google Cloud Storage bucket, optionally filtered by a prefix, either by walking the items in the bucket or by streaming upload notifications in realtime.

 Introduced in version 3.43.0.